Esme Sweater

 Downloadable PDF Esme Sweater Knitting Pattern

-Grab the printable PDF of the Esme Sweater knitting pattern is now in my Etsy shop or on Ravelry:
+Grab the printable PDF of the Esme Sweater knitting pattern is now in my shop, on Etsy shop or on Ravelry:

 - 4 mm / US 6 knitting needles